SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 And, as you can see from the sign, this area attracts a wide variety of birds, including the famous Parrots of Telegraph Hill.

 Make sure to keep an eye out for them as you walk.
-Also listen up as you'll probably hear them before you see them.
-There are a few plants in this area with little red berries that they love!
+Also, listen up, as you'll probably hear them before you see them.
+And make sure to look around, as a few plants in this area have little red berries that they love and are very pretty.

-Grace Marchant was a San Francisco resident that moved into a small cottage near Napier Lane in 1949.
+Grace Marchant was a San Francisco resident who moved into a small cottage near Napier Lane in 1949.
 At the time, many people used this area to dump their garbage.
 They would throw it over the top of the stairs and let it roll down the hill.
-It was a nasty area during that time.
+It was quite unappealing, and people didn't come here to visit the area.

 When Merchant moved in, she placed a request with the city of San Francisco.
 She wanted to burn the garbage and start to clean up the area.
 For the next few decades, she worked on her own to keep it clean and turn it into a lovely space that everyone walking by would enjoy.